alla0810/KyoSook_Shin_portfolio/README.md

 * WHEN I click on the link to the section about their work, THEN the UI scrools to a section with titled images of the developer's applications

-* WHEN I am presented with the developer's first application, THEN that application's image should be alrger in size than the others
+* WHEN I am presented with the developer's first application, THEN that application's image should be larger in size than the others

 * WHEN I click on the images of the applications, THEN I am taken to that deployed application